NSO-developer/ntool/README.md

 +TAGMOD:tagname, value        - TAGMOD can be inserted into the cfg file
                                 in order to substitue a value for a given element in the template.
++VARMOD:variable name::value  - If you need to generate templates for model-to-model
+                                service you can use the VARMOD to subsitute out variable names for a model name

 Consider the following example: